astropy/astropy/docs/development/docguide.rst

   When built in Astropy, links starting with 'astropy' resolve to the current build.
 In affiliated packages using the ``sphinx-astropy`` intersphinx mapping, the links resolve to the stable version of Astropy.
-For linking to the development version, use the intersphinx target 'astropy-dev'.
+For linking to the development version, use direct URL linking.

 * Examples and/or tutorials are strongly encouraged for typical use-cases of a particular module or class.